-Meatloaf Burgers
+Mouthwatering Meatloaf Burgers

-If regular hamburgers and traditional meatloaf had a baby, this would be it.
-Meatloaf Burgers are my favorite thing to make when I’m craving that classic comfort food flavor but don’t have the patience for an hour-long bake in a loaf pan.
-You still get all the delicious results of a hearty meat mixture but it’s shaped into burger patties and cooked in a skillet in just a couple of minutes per side.
+If a classic hamburger and a traditional meatloaf had a baby, this would be the delicious result!
+My Meatloaf Burgers are what I whip up when I’m craving that comforting, homestyle flavor but don’t have the patience for a long bake.
+You get all the goodness of a hearty meatloaf, but it’s shaped into patties and pan-fried in just a few minutes per side.

 These burgers are just as versatile as a whole loaf of classic meatloaf.
-You can serve them on hamburger buns with your favorite toppings, turn them into meatloaf sandwiches the next day, or brush them with a little BBQ sauce for a bbq meatloaf burger that’ll give smash burgers a run for their money.
+You can serve them on hamburger buns with your favorite toppings, turn them into meatloaf sandwiches the next day, or brush them with a little BBQ sauce for a BBQ meatloaf burger that’ll give smash burgers a run for their money!

 Recipe Ingredients